 Once the box was opened, and in the absence of chest strap and HRM-Run sensor, this is what we found: lots of literature (which after reading this test you won't need at all), the synchronization and charging cable and what we are most interested in, the Garmin 620.

-Attention to detail in the examples of colour screens on the watch.
-On the case (and on the promotional photos) it seems that the watch has a brightness of colours like any mobile phone or television.
-In reality, although you can see these different tones, the colours are much more "washed out".
-It is not as beautiful as it is painted...
+Attention to the detail of the examples of color displays of the watch.
+On the box (and in the promotional photos) it seems that the watch has a vividness of colors like that of any cell phone or television.
+In reality, although these different shades are visible, the colors are much more "washed out".
+It is not as pretty as it is painted....

 But let's go with the watch.
 In this case the unit is black with blue details.
 You can also find it in white with orange details.
 Garmin has given Forerunner 620 small colour accents: the edge of the watch, the inside of the strap or a small logo on the strap.

 The dial is not plain black.
-It has small rhombuses drawn on it, to give it a little more "depth".
+It has small diamonds drawn on it, to give it some more "depth".
 The whole watch is made of plastic, which has a good and a bad reading.
-The good one is that it is very comfortable to wear for running, as it only weighs 44 grams (despite the amount of technology inside).
-The bad one is that it is... plastic, and not too much quality.
-To the touch it gives the sensation of being a Casio of no more than 20 euros.
+The good one is that it is very comfortable to wear for running, as it weighs only 44 grams (despite the amount of technology inside).
+The bad one is that it is just that... plastic, and of not too much quality.
+To the touch it feels like a Casio of no more than 20 euros.